PyPSA/PyPSA/doc/optimal_power_flow.rst

 * This set-up can also be used for stochastic optimisation, if you interpret the weighting as a probability.

-* `Line` components have no marginal costs, only capital costs.
+* Passive branch components like `Line` and `Transformer` have no marginal costs, only capital costs.
 They are bound to both the Kirchhoff-Voltage-Law (KVL) and Kirchhoff-Circuit-Law (KCL).

-* `Generator`, `Link`, `Store` and `StorageUnit` components have a capital cost and a marginal cost. `Link` components can also have a controllable power flow and follow only the KCL.
+* The components `Generator`, `Link`, `Store` and `StorageUnit` components have a capital cost and a marginal cost.

 * Additional pre-defined constraints can be added to the optimisation problem via `GlobalConstraint` components.